AdobeDocs/experience-manager-cloud-service.de-DE/help/assets/manage-reports-assets-view.md

 ![Erkenntnisse](assets/insights.png)

-* **Downloads**: Die Anzahl der Assets, die in den letzten 30 Tagen oder 12 Monaten aus der Assets-Ansichtsumgebung heruntergeladen wurden und mit einem Liniendiagramm dargestellt wurden.
+* **Downloads**: Die Anzahl der Assets, die in den letzten 30 Tagen oder 12 Monaten aus der Assets-Ansichtsumgebung heruntergeladen wurden, dargestellt als Liniendiagramm.

-* **Uploads**: Die Anzahl der Assets, die in die Umgebung mit der Asset-Ansicht hochgeladen wurden, in den letzten 30 Tagen oder 12 Monaten, die mit einem Liniendiagramm dargestellt wurden.
+* **Uploads**: Die Anzahl der Assets, die in den letzten 30 Tagen oder 12 Monaten in die Assets-Ansichtsumgebung hochgeladen wurden, dargestellt als Liniendiagramm.

 <!--* **Asset Count by Size**: The division of count of assets based on their range of various sizes from 0 MB to 100 GB.-->

-* **Speichernutzung**: Die Speicherverwendung in Byte für die Umgebung &quot;Assets-Ansicht&quot;, die mithilfe eines Balkendiagramms dargestellt wird.
+* **Speichernutzung**: Darstellung der Speichernutzung in Byte für die Assets-Ansicht-Umgebung mithilfe eines Balkendiagramms.

 <!--* **Delivery**: The graph depicts the count of assets as the delivery dates.-->